 Using construction paper, ribbon, or other craft items to make a charm bracelet.

 Draw and cut out as many construction paper charms as needed to tell about the book.
 Using Crayola Erasable Colored Pencils, Color Sticks, Crayons, or Markers, write words and draw pictures on both sides of each charm to report on the book.

 Punch holes in charms and the bracelet.
 Tie short ribbons through holes to attach charms.
-Attach the bracelet to the paper wrist using Crayola School Glue.
+Attach the bracelet to the paper wrist with a glue stick.

 Print the name of the book and its author on the palm of the hand.
 Decorate the hand with nail polish, rings, or other ideas.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma